na-na-hi/renget/archive/CloverDrawRequest.md

 #Pending Requests

+1. This https://www.youtube.com/watch?v=RzZaKvhJNiU with Chespin holding an Oran Berry replacing Shadow, and Toge giving a thumbs up in the background.
+Maybe a KO'd Cyndaquil in the background.
 1. Boss Chiller https://files.catbox.moe/8pv2ws.jpg with Debby and Linoone as the sherrif and deputy, with pelippers being blown up in the background
 1. Fynn as that police dog from Paw Patrol
 1. Guildmons being pet!